-The following table includes the most commonly used error codes with Minitab Model Ops prediction and stability requests.
+The following table includes the most commonly used status codes with Minitab Model Ops prediction and stability requests.

-Note: ERRORS apply to the entire request.
-If an error is received, no results are logged.
+- ERRORS apply to the entire request.
+If an error is received, no results are logged. - WARNINGS apply to individual rows of the request.
+If a warning is received, partial results may be logged.

-responseCode Request Type Details ERROR_DATA_TYPE Both One or more entries has an incorrect data type.
+responseCode Request Details Туре SUCCESS Both The prediction request successfully logged predictions and probabilities.
+The stability request successfully logged the actual response associated with an observation ID.
+ERROR_DATA_TYPE Both One or more entries has an incorrect data type.
 Prediction results cannot be logged.
 One or more entries has an incorrect data type.
 Stability results cannot be logged.
-ERROR_INVALID_APIKEY Both Your API key is incorrect.
-Verify that you have entered it correctly.
-If the key has expired or has been revoked, you must create a new key to access the deployment.
-ERROR_INVALID_OBS_ID Prediction One or more observation ID values are invalid.
-Results cannot be logged.
-ERROR_INVALID_PAYLOAD Prediction The prediction request has no valid columns.
+ERROR_MISSING_COLUMNS Both One or more predictors are missing.
 Prediction results cannot be logged.
-ERROR_MISSING_COLUMNS Stability One or more variable names are incorrect in your request.
+One or more variable names are incorrect in your request.
 Stability results cannot be logged.
-ERROR_MISSING_OBS_ID Both One or more observation ID values are missing.
+ERROR_OBS_ID Both One or more observation ID values are missing.
 Prediction results cannot be logged because Observation IDs are set as required in the Settings tab.
 One or more observation ID values are missing.
 Stability results cannot be logged.
 ERROR_UNEQUAL_ROWS Both All columns in your request must have the same number of rows.
 Results cannot be logged.
+WARNING_OBS_ID Both Observation ID value is missing.
+Prediction results for this row are logged, but are not available for stability reporting.
+Observation ID value does not match a logged observation ID value.
+Stability results for this row cannot be logged.
+WARNING_SCORE_LIMIT Prediction You have exceeded the daily maximum number of logged prediction results for this model.
+Minitab Model Ops has a limit of 1440 data rows per model, per day.
+Depending on when the daily maximum was reached, some prediction results may not have been logged.